PyTorch is a Python package that provides two high-level features:

-With PyTorch, we use a technique called Reverse-mode auto-differentiation, which allows you to change the way your network behaves arbitrarily with zero lag or overhead.
-Our inspiration comes from several research papers on this topic, as well as current and past work such as autograd, autograd, Chainer, etc.
+With PyTorch, we use a technique called reverse-mode auto-differentiation, which allows you to change the way your network behaves arbitrarily with zero lag or overhead.
+Our inspiration comes from several research papers on this topic, as well as current and past work such as torch- autograd, autograd, Chainer, etc.

 While this technique is not unique to PyTorch, it's one of the fastest implementations of it to date.
 You get the best of speed and flexibility for your crazy research.

-PyTorch is not a Python binding into a monolothic C++ framework.
+PyTorch is not a Python binding into a monolithic C++ framework.
 It is built to be deeply integrated into Python.
-You can use it naturally like you would use numpy / scipy / scikit-learn etc. You can write your new neural network layers in Python itself, using your favorite libraries and use packages such as Cython and Numba.
+You can use it naturally like you would use NumPy / SciPy / scikit-learn etc. You can write your new neural network layers in Python itself, using your favorite libraries and use packages such as Cython and Numba.
 Our goal is to not reinvent the wheel where appropriate.